 has at least twelve operations, and maybe as many as fourteen or fifteen, depending on what’s in the reader’s notional machine.
 My mind automatically compresses those lower-level operations because they conform to patterns I’ve seen before: to me, for example, “if not in, then append” instantly translates to “keep unique values”.
 Since by definition novices don’t have those patterns, expanding the high-level solution automatically won’t help them: they’ll understand the individual steps, but the cognitive load of assembling those steps will defeat them.

-What I’ve realized while writing this is that there’s a connection between Caulfield’s Chorus and one of my favorite teaching techniques: proofs and refutations.
+What I’ve realized while writing this is that there’s a connection between Caulfield’s Chorus of Explanations and one of my favorite teaching techniques: proofs and refutations.
 I often teach by presenting a simple solution to a simple problem, then adding a bit of complexity to the problem and showing why the simple solution no longer serves in order to motivate a solution that’s more powerful but more complex.
 (I once spend an entire hour showing a class how to count things in files.)
 Caulfield’s Chorus serves groups of mixed ability in which some learners know enough to skip directly to the more complex solution; the terse, highly abstract solutions in the chorus work for readers who are fluent with patterns, but who have also seen the refutations of the simpler solutions that motivate the complexity or compression of the more abstract.